Mauricio Garcia: What we know about the Texas mall gunman who killed eight

 Also on Sunday, one person was killed and two others were injured in a shooting on a DART train in Dallas, Texas, on Sunday – just a 30-minute drive from the mall massacre.

-Gunfire broke out on board a Green Line train near Hatcher Station when two people got into an argument on Sunday afternoon, accoding to authorities.
+Gunfire broke out on board a Green Line train near Hatcher Station when two people got into an argument on Sunday afternoon, according to authorities.

 DART police said that officers were called to reports of a shooting on the northbound train at around 4.30pm.